 Psychology Schools in Tennessee

-The following guide to psychology schools in Tennessee contains important information on the undergraduate and graduate psychology programs, including profiles of several programs in the state, and is designed to make choosing the best program for your goals easier.
+The following guide to psychology schools in Tennessee contains important information on the undergraduate and graduate psychology programs in the state and is designed to make choosing the best program for your goals easier.
 Tennessee’s colleges and universities afford students the opportunity to earn a general psychology degree or to specialize in a number of areas, including clinical psychology.
 Students in search of a more flexible and convenient option may wish to consider pursuing a bachelor’s or a master’s psychology degree online.

-- There are 38 colleges and universities with psychology degree programs in Tennessee.
+- There are 34 not-for-profit colleges and universities with psychology degree programs in Tennessee.1

-- 17 schools provide a master’s or advanced degree in psychology.
+- 16 schools offer a master’s or advanced degree in psychology.1

 Below you will find several profiles of graduate and undergraduate psychology programs offered at a few of Tennessee’s top universities.

 Psychology majors at East Tennessee State University may earn a Bachelor of Arts (BA) or a Bachelor of Science (BS) in Psychology in one of five specializations: behavioral neuroscience, clinical psychology, child psychology, cognitive psychology, or general psychology.
-Psychology majors, who maintain a 3.50 GPA, may want to enroll in the psychology honors program.
-Students may also want to become involved with such on-campus organizations as the Psychology Club and Psi Chi, the national honor society for psychology students.
+Psychology majors who maintain a 3.50 GPA may also want to enroll in the psychology honors program.
+Students may also become involved with such on-campus organizations as the Psychology Club and Psi Chi, the national honor society for psychology students.
 All psychology majors must complete an exit exam prior to graduation.
-The exam is not graded nor does it impact the student’s GPA; however, it is designed to assess what students have learned during study in the psychology department.
+The exam is not graded nor does it impact the student’s GPA; however, it is designed to assess what students have learned during their study in the psychology department.

 University of Tennessee at Knoxville